agude/agude.github.io/_books/the_left_hand_of_darkness.md

 <cite class="book-title">{{ page.title }}</cite>, by <span
 class="author-name">{{ page.book_author }}</span>, is her Hugo and Nebula award-winning novel about the planet of Winter.
-It follows Genly Ai, an envoy from the Ekumen, as he attempts to bring this androgynous world into the galactic civilization.
+It follows Genly Ai, an envoy from the Ekumen, as he attempts to bring this androgynous world into galactic civilization.

 {% capture this_book %}<cite class="book-title">{{ page.title }}</cite>{% endcapture %}
 {% capture the_author %}<span class="author-name">{{ page.book_author }}</span>{% endcapture %}